richmahn/en_tn/mat/15/intro.md

 ##### Jews and Gentiles #####

-The Canaanite woman's trust in Jesus contrasted great with the Jewish leaders' refusal to accept him.
+The Canaanite woman's trust in Jesus contrasted greatly with the Jewish leaders' refusal to accept him.
 This contrast served as a strong rebuke of those leaders.

 #### Other possible translation difficulties in this chapter ####